lammps/lammps/doc/src/Developer_unittest.rst

    Expected: (err) <= (epsilon)
    Actual: 0.00022892713393549854 vs 0.0001

+The failed assertions provide line numbers in the test source (e.g. ``test_main.cpp:56``), from which one can understand what specific assertion failed.

 Note that the force style engine runs one of a small number of systems in a rather off-equilibrium configuration with a few atoms for a few steps, writes data and restart files, uses :doc:`the clear command